derluke/guarded-rag-assistant-any-llm/README.md

    Please refer to the documentation inside `.env.template`

    This template uses NEMO guardrails which require valid azure OpenAI credentials.
-You can change this
+You can change this in `infra/settings_global_guardrails.py`.

 4. In a terminal, run:
    ```bash